stevecaldwell77/Net-Amazon-DynamoDB-Marshaler/README.md

 See &lt;the AWS documentation|dynamoDb-marshaler|http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes> for more details on the various types supported by DynamoDB.

-For a given Perl value, we use the following rules to pick the DynamoDB type (and vice-versa for un-marshaling):
+For a given Perl value, we use the following rules to pick the DynamoDB type:

-1. If the value is undef, use Null ('NULL')
+1. If the value is undef or an empty string, use Null ('NULL').
 2. If the value looks like a number, use Number ('N').
 3. For any other non-reference, use String ('S').
 4. If the value is an arrayref, use List ('L').